State expands vaccine eligibility

 "Everything we do is kind of touch and go at the moment because the state's just not so sure if they're going to receive what they think they're supposed to," said Stephenie Grimes, administrator of the Madison County Health Department.

-"We're trying to be diligent about planning and not being last minute.
-However there's just that fine line between planning and being organized and ready to go and then not having the supply that we think we're going to."
+"We're trying to be diligent about planning and not being last minute," she added.
+"However, there's just that fine line between planning and being organized and ready to go and then not having the supply that we think we're going to."

 Plans are set for a clinic using the Johnson & Johnson vaccine on Monday, April 5 at Hoosier Park.
 Grimes expects 1,000 doses to be administered that day.